You opened sauerkraut some time ago, but finishing it takes longer than expected. At some point, you start to wonder: does sauerkraut go bad?

 Or maybe you searched for information related to the storage and shelf life of sauerkraut, and you found some conflicting information.

 Some said that fermented cabbage lasts only a few months, while others that it stays safe to eat and tastes good forever.
 A few places claimed you can keep it on the countertop, while the rest urged you to refrigerate it.

 It’s easy to get confused about who is right and how you should go about storing sauerkraut.

-This article is written to straighten things out.
+I wrote this article to straighten things out.

-I added a bunch of links to both sauerkraut producers and people who make it at home.
-Those are I believe the most reliable sources of information on pickled cabbage out there, and this piece simply summarizes my findings.
+I included a bunch of links to both sauerkraut producers and people who make it at home.
+Those are, I believe, the most reliable sources of information on pickled cabbage, and this piece simply summarizes my findings.

 How To Store Sauerkraut

 Refrigerated sauerkraut is sold in containers or bags, and once you get it home, you should put it into the fridge.